-If you're thinking about getting another loan, speak to a free debt advice organisation first.
+If you're thinking about getting another loan, speak to your current lender first.

 Don't cut back on essential expenses

 Think carefully before you cut back or stop paying essential bills such as utility bills, Council Tax (or Rates in Northern Ireland) and insurance.